carlomilanesi/measures-rs/docs/Tutorial.md

 The differences to take into account are these:
 * There are no specific rotation at right nor rotation at left.
-* Line directions are specified only by 3D unit vectors, not by measure point angles, nor by unsigned directions, nor by signed directions.
+* Line directions are specified only by 3D unit vectors, not by angles.
 * In addition to projections and reflections about a line, projections onto a plane and reflections over a plane are possible.
 Such planes are specified by a unit vector orthogonal to them.

 Here is the complete list of methods of `LinearMap3d`, which can be used to create linear transformations in the space:
 * `new(coefficients: [[Number; 3]; 3])`: It allows to construct any 3D linear transformation, if you know its 9 coefficients.
-* `scaling(factors: [Number; 3])`: It returns a transformation which multiplies the first coordinate by the first factor, the second coordinate by the second factor, and the third coordinate by the third factor.
-To have an isotropic scaling, the factors must be equal.
 * `rotation(unit_vector: Measure3d, angle: Measure)`: It returns a transformation which rotates vectors counterclockwise by the specified angle around the axis specified by a unit vector.
 * `projection_onto_line(unit_vector: Measure3d)`: It returns a transformation which projects vectors onto the line having the direction specified by a unit vector.
 * `projection_onto_plane(unit_vector: Measure3d)`: It returns a transformation which projects vectors onto the plane specified by its orthogonal unit vector.
 * `reflection_over_line(unit_vector: Measure3d)`: It returns a transformation which reflects vectors over the line having the direction specified by a unit vector.
 * `reflection_over_plane(unit_vector: Measure3d)`: It returns a transformation which reflects vectors over the plane specified by its orthogonal unit vector.
+* `scaling(factors: [Number; 3])`: It returns a transformation which multiplies the first coordinate by the first factor, the second coordinate by the second factor, and the third coordinate by the third factor.
+To have an isotropic scaling, the factors must be equal.

+Here is the list of the methods using existing linear transformations in the space:
+* `inverted()`: It returns a 3d linear transformation which has the opposite effect of the original transformation.
+* `combined_with(map: &LinearMap3d)`: It returns a 3D linear transformation which is equivalent to applying first the argument `map` of the call, and then the transformation on which this function is called.
+Notice that transformations are non-commutative.
+* `apply_to(m: MeasurePoint3d)`: It returns a 3D measure point obtained by applying the transformation to the specified 3D measure point.

 And here is the complete list of methods of `AffineMap3d`, which can be used to create affine transformations in the space:
 * `new(coefficients: [[Number; 4]; 3])`: It allows to construct any 3D affine transformation, if you know its 12 coefficients.
 * `translation(displacement: Measure3d)`: It returns a transformation which adds the specified vector to measure points.
-* `scaling(fixed_point: MeasurePoint3d, factors: [Number; 3])`: It returns a transformation which multiplies by the corresponding factors the differences with the specified fixed point coordinates.
 * `rotation(fixed_point: MeasurePoint3d, unit_vector: Measure3d, angle: Measure)`: It returns a transformation which rotates points counterclockwise by the specified angle, around the axis going through the specified fixed point and having the direction specified by a unit vector.
 * `projection_onto_line(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which projects points onto the line going through the specified fixed point and having the direction specified by a unit vector.
 * `projection_onto_plane(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which projects points onto the plane going through the specified fixed point and having the specified orthogonal unit vector.
 * `reflection_over_line(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which reflects points over the line going through the specified fixed point and having the direction specified by a unit vector.
 * `reflection_over_plane(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which reflects points over the plane going through the specified fixed point and having the specified orthogonal unit vector.
+* `scaling(fixed_point: MeasurePoint3d, factors: [Number; 3])`: It returns a transformation which multiplies by the corresponding factors the differences with the specified fixed point coordinates.

+Here is the list of the methods using existing affine transformations in the space:
+* `convert()`: It returns an equivalent 3d affine transformation, which uses the specified unit of measurement, for the same property.
+* `inverted()`: It returns a 3d affine transformation which has the opposite effect of the original transformation.
+* `combined_with(map: &AffineMap3d)`: It returns a 3D affine transformation which is equivalent to applying first the argument `map` of the call, and then the transformation on which this function is called.
+Notice that transformations are non-commutative.
+* `apply_to(m: MeasurePoint3d)`: It returns a 3D measure point obtained by applying the transformation to the specified 3D measure point.

 ## Mixed-unit operations